fredguile/lynx-travel-agent/browser-extension/README.md

-# panpac-helper-browser-extension
+# browser-extension

-Firefox/Chrome extension to use as helper for Pan PAC day to day tasks.
+Firefox/Chrome extension to use as Lynx Travel Agent.

 ## Prerequisites